fbpx

 Calendar dollar icon Installment Agreement

-An installment agreement is basically a payment plan.
+Installment agreements are basically payment plans.
 You’ll work with the IRS to set up a payment plan that you can afford.
-An installment agreement may also reduce the failure-to-pay penalty by 50 percent, but you’ll still need to pay interest.
+Payment arrangements may also reduce the failure-to-pay penalty by 50 percent, but you’ll still need to pay interest.
 If you’re able to keep up with the payment agreement, the IRS will not act on the proposed levy.

 Discount percentage icon Offer in Compromise